PREGNANCY AND ASTHMA

 - Keep taking all of your asthma medicines

 - Have regular check ups for your asthma during your pregnancy.
-The Australian guidelines recommend two weekly check ups
+The Australian guidelines recommend check ups every four weeks.

 - Avoid smoking and breathing other people’s tobacco smoke as this increases the risk of your baby developing asthma and other breathing problems.
 It also increases the risk of stillbirth, spontaneous abortion, underweight babies, premature birth, ruptured placenta, sudden infant death, cleft palate, cleft lip and childhood cancers.2